Acting (law)

 In law, a person is acting in a position if they are not serving in the position on a permanent basis.
 This may be the case if the position has not yet been formally created, the person is only occupying the position on an interim basis, the person does not have a mandate, or if the person meant to execute the role is incompetent or incapacitated.

 Business

 Organizations are advised to have a succession plan including the designation of an acting CEO if the person in that job vacates that position before a replacement has been determined.
 For example, the lead director on the board of directors may be designated to assume the responsibilities of the CEO until the board finds a new CEO.

 Politics

 Examples of acting positions in politics include acting mayor, acting governor, acting president, and acting prime minister.
-Officials in an acting position usually do not have the full powers of a properly appointed official, and are often the proper official's deputy or longest serving subordinate.
+Officials in an acting position sometimes do not have the full powers of a properly appointed official, and are often the proper official's deputy or longest serving subordinate.
 Being placed in an acting position is a good indicator that the acting person has the confidence of their superiors or colleagues, and is likely to be chosen for the position on a permanent basis.